ibi-group/transit-performance/README.md

 	* ‘ClearData’ - This procedure cleans up disaggregate Trip Updates and Vehicle Positions data older than 31 days (configurable).
 This stored procedure is executed by the ‘AppLauncher’ application.
 * Execute Create Procedure Scripts for Data Fetching Stored Procedures
 	* ‘getCurrentMetrics’ - This procedure is called by the ‘currentmetrics’ API call.
 It retrieves the metrics for a route (or all routes) for the current service date until now and the last hour
-	* ‘getDailyMetrics’ - This procedure is called by the ‘dailymetrics’ API call.It retreives the daily metrics for a route (or all routes) for the requested service date(s)
+	* ‘getDailyMetrics’ - This procedure is called by the ‘dailymetrics’ API call.It retrieves the daily metrics for a route (or all routes) for the requested service date(s)
 	* ‘getDwellTimes’ - This procedure is called by the ‘dwells’ API call.
 It retrieves the dwell times for a stop (optionally filtered by route/direction) for the requested time period.
 	* ‘getHeadwayTimes’ - This procedure is called by the ‘headways’ API call.
 It retrieves the headways for a stop (optionally filtered by route/direction or destination stop) for the requested time period
 	* ‘getTravelTimes’ - This procedure is called by the ‘traveltimes’ API call.
 It retrieves the travel times for an o-d pair (optionally filtered by route/direction) for the requested time period
 	* ‘getDailyPredictionMetrics’ - This procedure is called by the ‘dailypredictionmetrics’ API call.
 It retrieves the daily prediction accuracy metrics for a route (or all routes) for the requested service date(s).
 	* ‘getPredictionMetrics’ - This procedure is called by the ‘predictionmetrics’ API call.
 It retrieves the prediction accuracy metrics in each thirty-minute time slice by route/direction/stop for the requested time period (optionally filtered by route/direction/stop).
 	* ‘getEvents’ - This procedure is called by the ‘events’ API call.
 It retrieves all arrival and departure events for the requested time period (optionally filtered by route/direction/stop/vehicle label).
 	* ‘getPastAlerts’ - This procedure is one of the stored procedures called by the ‘pastalerts’ API call.
-It retrieves all alert that were in effect for the requested time period (optionally filtered by route/stop/trip).
+It retrieves all alerts that were in effect for the requested time period (optionally filtered by route/stop/trip).
 	* ‘getPastAlertsVersions’ - This procedure is one of the stored procedures called by the ‘pastalerts’ API call.
 It retrieves version information for all the requested alerts.
 	* ‘getPastAlertsActivePeriods’ - This procedure is one of the stored procedures called by the ‘pastalerts’ API call.
 It retrieves all the active periods for all the requested alert versions.
 	* ‘getPastAlertsInformedEntities’ - This procedure is one of the stored procedures called by the ‘pastalerts’ API call.
 It retrieves all the informed entities for all the requested alert versions.